Near Columbia in Houston County, Alabama — The American South (East South Central)

 Erected 2015 by the Historic Chattahoochee Commission, the John P. and Dorothy S. Illges Foundation, Inc., the University of Alabama Center for Economic Development.

 Location.
-31° 16.589′ N, 85° 7.003′ W. Marker is near Columbia, Alabama, in Houston County.
+31° 16.589′ N, 85° 7.001′ W. Marker is near Columbia, Alabama, in Houston County.
 Marker is on Omussee Creek Road half a mile north of Picnic Road, on the right when traveling north.
+Located near the Omussee Creek Park boat ramp.
 Touch for map.
-Located near the Omussee Creek Park boat ramp.
 Marker is at or near this postal address: Omussee Creek Road, Columbia AL 36319, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Omussee Creek Mound and the Ancestors of the Creeks (here, next to this marker); The Chacato People (here, next to this marker); Old Columbia Jail / Columbia (approx. 1.1 miles away); Columbia, Alabama (approx. 1.2 miles away); Columbia Methodist Episcopal Church, South (approx. 1.2 miles away); Columbia Cemetery (approx. 1.2 miles away); Columbia Baptist Church (approx. 1.3 miles away); Purcell - Killingsworth House (approx. 1½ miles away).
+Omussee Creek Mound and the Ancestors of the Creeks (here, next to this marker); Omussee Creek Mound and Mississippian Period Societies (here, next to this marker); Old Columbia Jail / Columbia (approx. 1.1 miles away); Columbia, Alabama (approx. 1.2 miles away); Columbia Methodist Episcopal Church, South (approx. 1.2 miles away); Columbia Cemetery (approx. 1.2 miles away); Columbia Baptist Church (approx. 1.3 miles away); Purcell - Killingsworth House (approx. 1½ miles away).
 Touch for a list and map of all markers in Columbia.